 The twist: They can't just read facts.
 They have to tell a mini-story about what makes their partner interesting

-First day of class, new team formation, building empathy and listening skills, learning names, creating personal connections
+First day of class, new team formation, building empathy and listening skills, learning names, creating personal connections A friendly ice breaker game for teams and groups.

 Provide specific questions rather than 'tell me about yourself' - you'll get better stories